List of ambassadors of the Soviet Union to Czechoslovakia

 The Ambassador Extraordinary and Plenipotentiary of the Union of Soviet Socialist Republics to Czechoslovakia was the official representative of the General Secretary and the Government of the Soviet Union to the President and the Government of Czechoslovakia.

 The position of Soviet ambassador to Czechoslovakia lasted from the first establishment of relations in 1922, until the dissolution of the Soviet Union in 1991.
-Representation was maintained between the Czechoslovakian state and the Soviet Union's successor, the Russian Federation, until the dissolution of Czechoslovakia in 1993.
+Representation was maintained between the Czechoslovak state and the Soviet Union's successor, the Russian Federation, until the dissolution of Czechoslovakia in 1993.
 Thereafter the Russian Federation has maintained relations with both successor states, the Czech Republic and Slovakia, and has ambassadors to both.

 History of diplomatic relations

 Diplomatic exchanges between the Soviet Union and Czechoslovakia began with the formal establishment of relations on 5 June 1922, after the formation of the First Czechoslovak Republic, which had declared its independence from the Austro-Hungarian Empire in 1918.
 The first Soviet representative, Pavel Mostovenko, was appointed on 9 December 1922.
 On 9 June 1934 relations were upgraded to the level of missions, with Sergey Aleksandrovsky serving as plenipotentiary from that date.
 Relations were interrupted on 16 March 1939 with the German occupation of Czechoslovakia.